The warm flavor of maple sugar mingles with toasty walnuts in these buttery maple walnut shortbread cookies. Roll them out or slice and bake!

 These three tips go a long way toward eliminating baking fails during the busy holiday season.

-- I use a heavy duty USA baking sheet for all my cookie recipes, the pan bakes evenly and never warps.
+- I use these aluminum baking sheets for all my cookie recipes, the pans bake evenly and never warp.

 - I keep an inexpensive oven thermometer in my oven at all times so I know exactly what the temperature is.
 It has a convenient hook on the top so you can hang it from the oven rack ~ mine just lives there.